hylo-lang/hylo/Docs/GenericDispatch.md

 that locally declared conformances will tend to overlap, and we think this use case is important.

-## What Hylo Does Instead: Static Choice
+## What Hylo Does Instead: Static Selection

 The remaining alternative, generally, is to give up the idea that a generic function will always dispatch to the most specific conformance